alicemirror/TLE94112LE/README.md

 ![Test platform detail](images/IMG_20170529_162044.jpg)

-This software is compatible with Arduino UNO R3, Genuino 101 and Arduino 101 but the best performances are reached with the Infineon XMC1100 Boot kit Arduino compatible board.
+This software is compatible with Arduino UNO R3, Genuino 101 and Arduino 101 but the best performances can be obtained with the Infineon XMC1100 Boot kit Arduino compatible board.

 ## Commands